aws-samples/eks-workshop/content/beginner/300_windows/windows_nodes.md

 eksctl version
 ```

-### Enabling Windows support

-The next command will deploy the VPC resource controller and VPC admission controller webhook that are required on Amazon EKS clusters to run Windows workloads.
+The next command will deploy the VPC resource controller and VPC [admission controller webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#what-are-they) that are required on Amazon EKS clusters to run Windows workloads.

 ```bash
 eksctl utils \